tztsai/tztsai.github.io/blog/_posts/2022-05-26-cal-genesis.md

 ```
 1 + 2  # + is an infix operator setting the rule called "add", and 1, 2 are the operands to be "added"
 => 3
-1 - 2  # - is an infix operator setting the rule called "subtract", and the first operand 1 will be "subtracted" by the second operand 2
+1 - 2  # - is an infix operator setting the rule called "subtract", and its left operand 1 will be "subtracted" by its right operand 2
 - 2  # - can also be a prefix operator to give its negative value
 => -2
 [1, *[2, 3]]  # * can also be a prefix operator that "unpacks" items of a list into its surrounding list